WSU-kduncan/ceg3120-cicd-hannahwysong/README-CD.md

 WebHooks was installed to the container with the command `sudo apt-get install webhook`\
 The installation can be verified with `webhook -version`\
-The hooks.json file is set up to run the script whenever a push is triggered.\
+The hooks.json file is set up to run the script whenever it receieves a payload.\
-The push is made to the ceg3120-cicd-hannahwysong repository.\
-The repository must contain the secret specified.
+The payload must contain the secret specified.
 Which is located on github.\
 The hooks file can be verified by starting webhooks, which is done with the command,\
 `/usr/bin/webhook -hooks /home/ubuntu/ceg3120-cicd-hannahwysong/deployment/hooks.json -verbose -port 9000`\
 Which starts webhooks with the config file on port 9000.\